 The replacement of the Trade and Merchandise Marks Act 1958 by the Trademarks Act 1999 was considered necessary for India to comply with the Agreement on Trade-Related Aspects of Intellectual Property Rights and to meet its obligations as a member of the World Trade Organization.
-Under the old act, unconventional trademarks such as color combinations per se, three-dimensional marks, smells, sounds and tastes were incapable of being registered.
-This position was changed by the new act as it specifically provided for the registration of the shapes of goods, packaging and color combinations as trademarks.
+Under the old act, unconventional trademarks such as color combinations per se, three-dimensional marks, smells, sounds, and tastes were incapable of being registered.
+This position was changed by the new act as it specifically provided for the registration of the shapes of goods, packaging, and color combinations as trademarks.

-Although smells, sounds, tastes and holograms are not specifically mentioned, the prevailing legal opinion seems to suggest that the newly amended definition of a ‘trademark’ is wide enough to include such marks.
+Although smells, sounds, tastes, and holograms are not specifically mentioned, the prevailing legal opinion seems to suggest that the newly amended definition of a ‘trademark’ is wide enough to include such marks.

 The act recognizes that colors help in distinguishing a mark from other marks, thereby providing unique value to the product or service.
 However, whether a color by itself is entitled to protection as a mark remains controversial.

-Most applications are filed for words, designs, symbols, logos and other such distinguishable signs – in particular colors – to add distinctiveness to a mark.
+Most applications are filed for words, designs, symbols, logos, and other such distinguishable signs – in particular colors – to add distinctiveness to a mark.
 The act does not specifically provide for the registration of a single color, although it does not expressly exclude the notion.
 However, in practice, a combination of colors stands a better chance of registration, as long as it distinguishes the goods of one trader from another.

 The Indian Trademark Registry and Courts follow the color depletion theory, which is based on two arguments- First, due to the limited number of colors, granting exclusive rights to colors would sooner or later deplete the available stock and, thus, be anticompetitive.
-Secondly, if a color alone was protectable, trademark infringement suits would lead to lengthy litigations over ‘shades’ of color which would slow down the trademark registration process.
+Secondly, if color alone was protectable, trademark infringement suits would lead to lengthy litigations over ‘shades’ of color which would slow down the trademark registration process.

-Distinctiveness of Color Mark and Case Laws
+The distinctiveness of Color Mark and Case Laws

-If the mark being applied for is for a combination of colors which happens to be its distinctive feature, then this should be expressly mentioned at the time of filing.
+If the mark being applied is for a combination of colors which happens to be its distinctive feature, then this should be expressly mentioned at the time of filing.
 However, in cases where a particular color is claimed, the applicant will be required to submit evidence to show that the said color combination or color is solely associated with the Applicant or exclusively designates their goods.

-Which is why it is advisable to file such marks claiming usage from a particular date in order to be able to substantiate that the color or combination of colors is in fact associated with the Applicant.
+This is why it is advisable to file such marks claiming usage from a particular date in order to be able to substantiate that the color or combination of colors is in fact associated with the Applicant.
 If the color that is claimed is common to trade then it might be difficult to claim exclusivity over it.
 An interesting example (provided by the Trademark Office) – GREEN as the trademark for a beer may be distinctive, however when the color green is claimed for packaging of beer bottles, it would be non-distinctive.

-In Colgate Palmolive Company v Anchor Health and Beauty Care Pvt Ltd the court observed that a color combination is a ‘trademark’ within the definition of the act, as there is no exclusion in the definition and even a single color is entitled to protection under the law of passing off.
+In Colgate Palmolive Company v Anchor Health and Beauty Care Pvt Ltd, the court observed that a color combination is a ‘trademark’ within the definition of the act, as there is no exclusion in the definition and even a single color is entitled to protection under the law of passing off.
 This dispute concerned the defendant’s (Anchor Health) color combination of red and white in respect of dental products, which was similar to the plaintiff’s (Colgate) color combination of one-third red and two-thirds white on its product container.
-The court had held the plaintiffs had established a prima facie case for injunction against the defendant from using the color combination as trade dress on the container and packaging and where subsequently restrained from using the color combination of red and white in that order on the container/packaging of its goods viz. the “Tooth Powder”.
+The court had held the plaintiffs had established a prima facie case for an injunction against the defendant from using the color combination as trade dress on the container and packaging and where subsequently restrained from using the color combination of red and white in that order on the container/packaging of its goods viz. the “Tooth Powder”.

-For the purpose of trademark of colors the burden of proof is on the applicant to prove that it is the essential and prominent part of the trademark since it is usually presumed that word or figurative element is the dominant part.
+For the purpose of the trademark of colors, the burden of proof is on the applicant to prove that it is the essential and prominent part of the trademark since it is usually presumed that word or figurative element is the dominant part.
 In the recent case of Britannia Industries Ltd. v.
 ITC Ltd. the Division Bench of the Delhi High Court allowing the appeal held that since ITC failed to establish that the combination of Yellow and Blue in its trade dress has become a ‘badge of its goodwill’, Britannia could not be restrained from using the same color combination.